-The UNC Latina/o Studies Program (LSP) and The Program in Latino/a Studies in the Global South at Duke University (LSGS) have joined analytical forces this Spring 2016 by starting a Latina/o Studies Workshop Series.
+The UNC Latina/o Studies Program (LSP) and The Program in Latino/a Studies in the Global South at Duke University (LSGS) joined analytical forces in Spring 2016 by starting a Latina/o Studies Workshop Series.
 The goal of this collaborative undertaking is straightforward: to explore and dynamically engage with the scholarship being produced by Latina/o Studies interlocutors at both Universities.
 What are you working on now, what are you working on next?
 What are you revising?
 What are we, as Latina/o Studies faculty, studying?
 Write us and let us know if you’d like to share your work with us this semester.

 Jewish-Latina/o Cultural Productions